line/armeria/site/src/sphinx/advanced-retry.rst

     a different Backoff_ instance for each ``shouldRetry()``.
 RetryingClient_ internally tracks the reference of the returned Backoff_ and increases the counter that keeps the number of attempts made so far, and resets it to 0 when the Backoff_ returned by the strategy is not same as before.
-Therefore, it is important to return the same Backoff_ instance unless you decided to change your Backoff_ strategy, which yields a different delay based on the number of retried, will not work as expected.
-We will take a close look what the Backoff_ is at the bottom of this page.
+Therefore, it is important to return the same Backoff_ instance unless you decided to change your Backoff_ strategy.
+If you do not return the same one, when tha Backoff_ yields a different delay based on the number of retries, such as an exponential backoff, will not work as expected.
+We will take a close look into a Backoff_ at the next section.

-You can return different Backoff_ according to the response.
+You can return a different Backoff_ according to the response.

 .. code-block:: java